Peter Pan's Neverland Nightmare: Casting

 By January 2024, Martin Portlock, Megan Placito, Kit Green, Peter DeSouza-Feighoney, and Charity Kase were cast as Peter Pan, Wendy Darling, Tinker Bell, Michael Darling, and Captain James Hook, respectively.
 During the casting process, Scott Chambers did not have a lot of money, and struggled to find the right actors for each role.
 Even after finding a good candidate, he had them audition twice and took them in any direction to see if they could take it.
 Two hundred actors auditioned for the role of Peter Pan, yet many of the audition tapes just "played evil".
 Eventually, a makeup artist assistant requested Martin Portlock, and Chambers decided to audition Portlock after seeing his headshot.
 Around the time, Portlock was working on another film named The Realm of Eldervin (previously titled Gallowmere).
 Upon reading the script for the first time, Portlock was shocked about his version of the character being a child snatcher.
 After the audition tape, Chambers talked to Portlock on the phone for an hour to discuss him wearing prosthetics throughout the film, and to his relief, Portlock was okay with it.
+Preparation for the character took over two to three months.
+As a father of three children, Portlock wondered how he would feel if one of his children were to be kidnapped, and researched into the mindset of child abductors.

 Megan Placito was only fresh out of drama school around the time of auditioning for Wendy Darling.
 Around the time, the script hadn't actually been developed yet, so several lines from Midsommar were used for the audition.
 Placito at one point planned to watch the 1953 animated Disney film as inspiration, but eventually decided not to fill connection with Disney's version of Wendy Darling, as she believed that her version of the character was her own.
-The role of Michael Darling was written specifically for Peter De-Souza-Feighoney (having played an adolescent Winnie-the-Pooh in Winnie-the-Pooh: Blood and Honey 2), and no audition was made.
+The role of Michael Darling was written specifically with Peter De-Souza-Feighoney in mind (having played an adolescent Winnie-the-Pooh in Winnie-the-Pooh: Blood and Honey 2), and no audition was made.
 In an effort to honour the spirit of the original character, DeSouza-Feighoney watched several other Peter Pan adaptations without "even needing to put a horror twist on it".
 Chambers requested him to just be himself, being "naturally quiet and stuff," while honouring the spirit of the other Michael Darlings.
 The role of Timmy Carter/Tinker Bell was the hardest to cast, as Chambers wanted a woman from the LGBT community for the role, and was dissatisfied and stressed with many of the auditions to the point where he began considering rewriting the character until finding Kit Green.
 Green wanted to keep the "sort of lightness and this sort of magicalness" of the original character, that "she could dream and she could believe things and she wasn't just a victim."